What Are Special Damages In Personal Injury Claims?

 Employers’ Liability (Compulsory Insurance) Act 1969 – Legislation that means employers must be covered for any accident at work claims.

-Thank you for reading about what special damages you could claim as a result of a no-fault accident.
+Thank you for reading about what special damages you could claim.

 Written By Hambridge